pri-nitta/pri-nitta/README.md

 ## 💻 My GitHub Stats

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=pri-nitta&count_private=true&theme=tokyonight&showicons=true&hide=prs,issues,contribs)]()
-- just a quick observation, I just gave up of using the main used languages api, because it is not showing the data with accuracy.
-Any way, my main language is Kotlin, but at college I'm doing many project using Java.
+- just a quick observation, I just gave up of using the main used languages api, because it is not showing accuracy data.
+Any way, my main language is Kotlin, but at college I'm doing many projects using Java.
 At the begging I had few Python projects to study algorithms.